linsyking/vg151-docs/source/l7/lab7.rst

     node1::proxy -> proxy1
     proxy1::country -> R1

-The ``counter`` in the proxy will remember the count of references.
+The ``counter`` in the proxy will remember the number of references.
 (In the above example, it's 1 because only one node want to point to the resource)

-And, one resource will only have one proxy.
-There shouldn't be other proxies.
+And, **one resource will only have one proxy**.

-When the proxy found that its counter is 0, it will automatically delete the resource it points to and also itself.
+When the proxy found that its counter is 0, it will automatically delete **the resource it points to and also itself**.
 It is safe because there are no other references.

 .. uml::
    :align: center